eghor2005/bochka_system/README.md

 | Relay VCC | 5V |
 | Relay GND | GND |

-> **Note:** The code enables the internal pull-up resistor on the sensor pin, so no external resistor is needed.
+> **Note:** The internal pull-up resistor of the Arduino is enabled in the software (digitalWrite(SENSOR_PIN, HIGH)), so no external resistor is required between the sensor and the Arduino.

 ## Sensor logic